microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 There are two types of listeners, [ITextViewChangedListener](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#T-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewChangedListener), and [ITextViewLifetimeListener](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#T-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewLifetimeListener).
 Together, these listeners can be used to observe the open, close, and modification of text editors.

-To get started:

-* Add a reference to the [Microsoft.VisualStudio.Extensibility.Editor](https://www.nuget.org/TODO-add-real-link) and [Microsoft.VisualStudio.Extensibility.Build](https://www.nuget.org/TODO-add-real-link) NuGet packages to your project.
-* Change your project's `TargetFramework` from `net6.0` to `net6.0-windows`.

 Then, create a new class, implementing [ExtensionPart](./../../api/Microsoft.VisualStudio.Extensibility.Framework.md#T-Microsoft-VisualStudio-Extensibility-ExtensionPart) base class and `ITextViewChangedListener`, `ITextViewLifetimeListener`, or both.
 Then, add an `[ExtensionPart(typeof(ITextViewChangedListener))]` attribute for each listener interface you implemented and an `[AppliesTo(ContentType = "CSharp")]` attribute to your class.